Maximize Your Streaming Performance: The Best CPUs for Streamers

 9.0

-Just like the higher-end Intel Core i9-13900k, the 13700k is a power-hungry beast.
-With its 8 performance and 8 efficiency cores, 24 threads in total, max clock boost of 5.4 GHz and 30MB of L3 cache, this processor will perform great in the most demanding games, while streaming or rendering footage.
+Similar to the higher-end Intel Core i9-13900k, the 13700k is a power-hungry powerhouse.
+Featuring 8 performance cores and 8 efficiency cores, totaling 24 threads, a maximum clock boost of 5.4 GHz, and 30MB of L3 cache, this processor excels in the most demanding games, whether streaming or rendering footage.

-Coming at a current market price of $450, $140 lower than 13900k, it offers much more performance per dollar than Intel’s flagship processor and it’s more efficient as well.
-It’s faster in gaming than all AMD processors and pushes almost as many frames as 13900k at a much lower cost.
-It’s only 7.5% slower than Ryzen 9 7950X in applications, yet $250 cheaper.
+Currently priced at $450, which is $140 less than the 13900k, it provides significantly better performance per dollar compared to Intel’s flagship processor and is also more efficient.
+In gaming, it outperforms all AMD processors and delivers nearly as many frames as the 13900k at a considerably lower cost.
+It is only 7.5% slower than the Ryzen 9 7950X in applications, yet it is $250 cheaper.

-A cooler is not included in the box, so you should look into buying a good CPU cooler since this processor can draw 250 W at peak power consumption.
+A cooler is not included in the box, so you should consider purchasing a quality CPU cooler, as this processor can draw up to 250 W at peak power consumption.

 Pros